tigertheissuetracker/ChargerDaytonaIssues/README.md

 # ChargerDaytonaIssues

-This repo contains issues related to the Charger Daytona.
+This repo contains issues related to the Charger Daytona and other [resources](https://github.com/tigertheissuetracker/ChargerDaytonaIssues/wiki/Resources) I find online related to issues that affect this vehicle.

 The goal is to collect as many issues as possible, with the most detailed technical information available.